arinbasu/Convergence-of-design-and-analytical-thinking-in-research-methods/ec4q5k0snjo.md

 1. Observe the facts as objectively as possible.
 2. Develop a theory that should explain the facts.
 This theory building should not be before observing the facts that will give rise to the theory.
 3. It must be more than one theory: at least two, and as many as possible.
-There should not be a theoretical upper limit to how many theories we can
+There should not be a theoretical upper limit to how many theories we can develop